Go to Homepage

 Tioman resorts, Berjaya Deluxe Chalet

-Berjaya Deluxe Chalet/ photo: hotel
+Berjaya Deluxe Beach Front Chalet/ photo: hotel

 For more hotel-like facilities, Berjaya Tioman Resort is a self-contained 268-room village in its own right.
 It sits halfway between Paya and Tekek Village on the west coast, with rooms that are clean, modern, and well designed.
 The facilities include an 18-hole golf course and spa, making its sprawling grounds the largest among all the players on the island.
 The hotel also has conference and meeting facilities for 20 to 400 so there’s room for the high season stretch.
+An 80sq m Beach Front Suite offers a Living Room, LED TV, coffee machine, hairdryer, WiFi, airconditioning, soaking tub and microwave.
+Step out onto the sand and have a quick dip any time.

-Paya Beach Resort Chalet
+Paya Beach Resort Chalet by the pond

-Paya Beach/ photo: hotel
+Paya Beach Chalets by the pond/ photo: hotel

 Juara Beach Resort in Juara Village enjoys unparalleled views of the South China Sea and instant access to wide sandy beaches, making it best for quiet getaways.
 The huts are big, squeaky clean and well maintained, and there seem to be fewer pesky insects compared to the other villages.
 They also have TVs.
 The resort manager is particular about cleanliness and asks guests to rinse their tootsies before entering the sand-free restaurant.
 Grass covers the grounds, rather than the usual tufts of plants and dry soil in other villages.
 However, the resort has experienced a slight surge in visitors in recent years with its collaboration with a tour operator and may have suffered some damage to its marine reefs.
 Yet, for a no-frills tranquil getaway, this family friendly resort is worth the trip out.